PabloNicolla/learning-ground/AWS/Architect-Associate/README.md

 - AWS Lambda can be used to change an object before it is retrieved by the called application.
 - Only one S3 bucket is needed.
 S3 access point and S3 object lambda access points are needed.

+## AWS Cloud Front

+- Content Delivery Network
+- Improve read performance by caching content at edge locations
+- 200+ edge locations around the world
+- DDoS protection, integration with Shield and AWS Web Application Firewall

+### CloudFront - Origins

+- S3 buckets
+  - distribute and cache files at the edge
+  - Enhanced security with CloudFront **Origin Access Control (OCA)**
+  - CloudFront can be used as ingress to upload files to S3
+- Custom Origin (HTTP)
+  - Application Load Balancer
+  - EC2 instance
+  - S3 website
+  - Any HTTP backend

+### CloudFront vs S3 Cross Region Replication

+- CloudFront
+  - Global Edge network
+  - cached for a TTL
+  - Great fot static content

+- S3 Cross Region Replication
+  - manual region selection
+  - files updated near real-time
+  - Read only
+  - Great for dynamic content that requires low-latency in few regions

+### CloudFront - ALB or EC2 as Origin

+Security Group must allow Public IP of Edge locations

+- either:
+  - EC2 allows edges IPs
+  - ALB allows edges IPs

+### CloudFront Geo Restriction

+- Allow-list
+- Block-list

+### CloudFront Price

+- varies across locations

+#### CloudFront Price Classes

+- reduce price by reducing the number of edge locations being used
+- Price classes:
+  - ALL: no region is excluded
+  - 200: exclude very expensive regions
+  - 100: only the least expensive regions

+### CloudFront Cache Invalidations

+- CloudFront does not know when the data changes in the host
+- partial or total cache refresh can be performed
+  - invalidate all (`*`) or specific path (`/my_path/*`)

+## AWS Global Accelerator

+AWS Global Accelerator is a networking service that improves the availability and performance of applications.

+- Purpose:
+  - Routes user traffic to the optimal AWS endpoint based on health, geography, and routing policies.
+- Key features:
+  - Static IP addresses
+  - Anycast routing
+  - Health checking
+  - Failover between regions
+  - Traffic dials for gradual rollouts
+- Benefits:
+  - Improved latency and availability
+  - Simplified global deployment
+  - Increased fault tolerance
+  - Fine-grained traffic control
+- Compatible with:
+  - EC2 instances
+  - ELB load balancers
+  - EIP addresses

+Use cases: Global applications, gaming, IoT, voice/video, financial services

+### Anycast IP

+An Anycast IP address is a single IP address advertised from multiple locations.
+Traffic sent to an Anycast IP is automatically routed to the nearest or best-performing location, providing high availability and resilience in global networking.

+### Unicast IP

+A Unicast IP address is a unique IP address assigned to a single network interface on a device.
+Traffic sent to a Unicast IP is delivered specifically to the one device or endpoint associated with that IP.
+It is the standard method for IP addressing in most networks, where each IP address corresponds to a single destination.

+### CloudFront versus Global Accelerator

+- AWS Global Accelerator
+  - Optimizes network layer traffic (Layer 3 and 4)
+  - Best for non-HTTP/S applications, APIs, gaming, IoT
+  - Uses Anycast IP addresses
+  - Direct server return possible
+  - Works with both static and dynamic content
+  - Provides static IP addresses

+- CloudFront:
+  - Content Delivery Network (CDN) for edge caching (Layer 7)
+  - Optimizes HTTP/S web content delivery
+  - Uses DNS for routing
+  - Caches static content at edge locations
+  - Better for static content, websites, video streaming
+  - Dynamic IP addresses

+- Key differences:
+  - Purpose: Global Accelerator for general traffic optimization; CloudFront for content caching and delivery
+  - Protocol support: Global Accelerator (TCP/UDP); CloudFront (primarily HTTP/S)
+  - Caching: Global Accelerator doesn't cache; CloudFront does
+  - IP addresses: Global Accelerator provides static IPs; CloudFront uses dynamic IPs

+## AWS Storage Extras

+#
+#
+#
+#
 #
 #
 #